What is a Demat Account?

 Similar to a bank account which holds money, deposits etc, A demat account is used to hold financial instruments like shares, bonds, government securities, mutual funds and exchange-traded funds (ETFs) in electronic or dematerialised form.

 Dematerialization is the process of converting the physical share certificates into electronic form which is much more easy to maintain and accessible from anywhere through world.

 Demat account is introduced in 1996, prior to which traders use to shout their price to buy or sell.
 Once the trade was executed. money was exchanged for share certificates generating a lot of paperwork.
 Moreover, the dangers of fake certificates, theft destruction by elements were also averted.

 According to the Depository Act of 1996, by SEBI (Securities and Exchange Board of India), it is a must for equity investors to have a Demat account.
 Hence the first step to invest or trade in equities or stock market is to open a Demat account.

 - It is a safe and convenient way to hold securities.

 - Risks associated with physical certificates such as bad delivery, fake securities, delays, thefts, etc. are eliminated.

-So a demat account is a must for trading and investing.
+So a demat account is a must for investing in stock market.

-You can open a demat account with any depository participant.
-So, technically any bank or share brokerage company which is a registered Depository Participant (DP) with NSDL or CDSL can open demat account for their clients.
+Demat Account service is provided by depositories such as NSDL and CDSL through intermediaries / Depository Participant / Stock Broker.
+So, technically any bank or share brokerage company which is a registered Depository Participant (DP) with NSDL or CDSL can open a demat account for their clients.